lightstride/lightstride/README.md

 ### Libraries & Frameworks  📚
-I currenty have basic to intermidiate experince of the current libraries/frameworks:
+I currenty have basic to intermidiate experience of the current libraries/frameworks:

  * ReactJS